-AV Bill of Rights
+Consumer Autonomous Vehicle Bill of Rights

-Minimum Requirements for AV Safety
+Minimum Requirements for Self Driving Car Safety

-Working Draft - February 2023
+Working Draft 4 - 1 May 2024

 - The bare minimum standard for introduction of AVs into commerce is that an AV does not degrade the safety of the highways, highway users, or accessible property.
 (Do no harm!)

-- AVs must include automatic fallback to a safe state in the event of mechanical failure, software or data processing failure or fault, inability to safely continue based on Object Event Detection and Response processing failure, other consequential operational problem, or occupant demand.
+- AVs must include automatic fallback to a safe state in the event of mechanical failure, software or data processing failure or fault, inability to safely continue based on Object Event Detection and Response processing failure, other consequential operational problem, or upon occupant demand.

-AVs shall secure, verify, and authenticate operational commands and external communications.
+2. Autonomous Vehicles shall secure, verify, and authenticate operational commands and external communications.

 - AVs must include effective cybersecurity in their designs.